jckantor/nbpages/docs/index.md

 # nbpages

-nbpages is a command line tool for managing a collection of Jupyter notebooks published on [Github Pages](https://pages.github.com/).
+nbpages is a command line tool for publishing a collection of Jupyter notebooks to [Github Pages](https://pages.github.com/).
 This project was inspired by the tools included with the [Python Data Science Handbook](https://github.com/jakevdp/PythonDataScienceHandbook) by [Jake Vanderplas](https://github.com/jakevdp).